BurendoUK/burendo-handbook-public/docs/static-menu/contribute.md

 > *Note*: Once you have access to contribute to the public content, it stays with you while at Burendo, you do **not** need to request public contributor access every time

-## Making changes
+&nbsp; <!-- Adds a new line  -->
+## Browse to code

 Once you have access, you can make and submit your changes.
-If you are code-savvy, then feel free to do the below in code and clone the repositories, but this guide will use the browser to make the changes as that opens the Handbook up better to contributions from anyone in the business.

-To make changes, you need to open the [content](https://github.com/BurendoUK/burendo-handbook-public) repository in your browser, according to what you need to access.
+If you are code-savvy, then feel free to do the below in code and clone the repositories, but the rest of this guide will use the browser to make the changes as that opens the Handbook up better to contributions from anyone in the business.
+To make changes any changes without using the code, you need to open the [content](https://github.com/BurendoUK/burendo-handbook-public) repository in your browser.

+&nbsp; <!-- Adds a new line  -->
 ## Create a new branch

 The first thing to do is to create a `branch` for making your changes on.
 To do this, click the highlighted button from the repository in the browser: